From Zero to Airline Pilot – Every Path to the Flight Dec…

 Other Airline Programs

-Delta Air Lines offers Propel, which partners with designated flight schools to provide a structured pathway to Delta connection carriers.
-American Airlines has similar programs through its Cadet Academy.
-These programs typically don’t operate their own training facilities but certify partner schools and provide guaranteed interviews upon completion.
+Delta has Propel, which partners with selected flight schools to create a structured pathway to Delta Connection carriers.
+American Airlines runs something similar through their Cadet Academy.
+These programs don’t usually run their own training facilities — instead they certify partner schools and guarantee interviews when you finish.
+It’s not quite the same certainty as Aviate’s conditional offer, but it’s a whole lot better than crossing your fingers and hoping.

 Military to Airline Transition